 In conclusion – The Red Beach is one of those photogenic beautiful beaches that you HAVE to add it into your Santorini island sightseeing itinerary, but I wouldn't suggest spending an entire day there.

-If you would like to find out more about Red Beach Santorini, you can read the Tripadvisor reviews here.
+Find out more about Red Beach Santorini by reading the Tripadvisor reviews here.

 More Santorini articles at Dave's Travel Pages

 Hiking from Fira to Oia in Santorini – A non-technical self-guided hike suitable for people of all levels of fitness that takes in the best views of Santorini.
 Walk along the caldera at your own pace, enjoy views of the volcano, and arrive in Oia for the sunset!